-If you’re especially in touch with your inner self, you might be a pro at something that many people struggle with: listening to your gut feelings.
-That little voice in the back of your head, that feeling you get in the pit of your stomach, those things are there for a reason.
+If you’re especially in touch with your inner self, you might be a pro at something that many people struggle with – listening to your gut instincts.
+That little voice in the back of your head, that feeling you get in the pit of your stomach, yes, those things are there for a reason.
 If you have a strange feeling that something isn’t quite right, it’s important to pay attention to that feeling.
 Most of the time, your instincts are right.
 Ignoring them can lead you down a path of danger, hurt and regret.

 Here are six gut instincts you should never ignore:

 You might notice a stranger staring at you on the subway.
 When you get off the subway, you turn to see that the same person is walking behind you down the street.
 You might shake it off as paranoia, but it’s always better to be safe than sorry.
 Maybe you were invited to a party, but when you walk in, you get a strange feeling in the pit of your stomach.
 Don’t ignore that feeling.
 If your subconscious is telling you that something seems off, listen to it.
 Do what you can to get to safety immediately, don’t hesitate.